Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 • Increased resource usage: To ensure DNS performance, CoreDNS requires higher specifications.

-To minimize the impact of DNS delay, deploy NodeLocal DNSCache in the cluster to improve the networking stability and performance.
+To minimize the impact of DNS delay, use NodeLocal DNSCache to improve the networking stability and performance.
 NodeLocal DNSCache runs a DNS cache proxy on cluster nodes.
 All pods with DNS configurations use the DNS cache proxy running on nodes instead of the CoreDNS service for domain name resolution.
 This reduces CoreDNS' load and improves the cluster DNS performance.

-You can install the NodeLocal DNSCache add-on to deploy NodeLocal DNSCache.
+You can install the NodeLocal DNSCache add-on.
 For details, see Using NodeLocal DNSCache to Improve DNS Performance.

 Properly Deploying CoreDNS

-Deploy the CoreDNS instances in different AZs and nodes to mitigate the single-node or single-AZ faults.
+Deploy the CoreDNS instances across different AZs and nodes to reduce the impact of a single-node or single-AZ failure.

-Ensure that the CPU and memory of the node where CoreDNS is running are not fully used.
-Otherwise, the Queries per second (QPS) and response of domain name resolution will be affected.
+Ensure that the CPUs and memory of the node where CoreDNS is running are not fully used.
+Otherwise, the QPS and response of domain name resolution will be affected.

-For details about how to properly configure CoreDNS, see Configuring CoreDNS.
+For details about how to properly configure CoreDNS, see Properly Configuring CoreDNS.

 If your application runs in one pod, the application will be unavailable if the pod is abnormal.
-Use Deployments or other types of replicas to deploy your applications.
-Each time a pod fails or is terminated, the controller automatically restarts a new pod that has the same specifications as the original one to ensure that a specified number of pods are always running in the cluster.
+Use Deployments or other types of ReplicaSets to deploy your applications.
+Each time a pod fails or is terminated, the controller automatically restarts a new pod that has the same specifications as the original one.
+This ensures that a specified number of pods are always running in the cluster.

-When creating a workload, set the number of instances to a value greater than 2.
-If an instance is faulty, the remaining instances still run until Kubernetes automatically creates another pod to compensate for the loss.
-You can also use HPA and CA (Using HPA and CA for Auto Scaling of Workloads and Nodes) to automatically scale in or out the workloads as required.
+When creating a workload, set the number of pods to a value greater than 2.
+If one of the pods is faulty, the remaining pods still run until Kubernetes automatically creates another pod to compensate for the loss.
+You can also use HPAs and CAs (Using an HPA and a CA for Auto Scaling of Workloads and Nodes) to automatically scale in or out the workloads as required.

 Using Containers to Isolate Processes

 Containers provide process-level isolation.
-Each container has its own file system, network, and resource allocation.
+Each container has its own file system, network, and resources.
 This prevents interference between different processes and avoids attacks and data leakage from malicious processes.
 Using containers to isolate processes can improve the reliability, security, and portability of applications.

-If several processes work together, create multiple containers in a pod so that they can share the same network, PV, and other resources.
-Taking the init container as an example.
-The init containers run before the main containers are started to complete some initialization tasks like configuring environment variables, loading databases or data stores, and pulling Git repositories.
+If several processes work together, you can create multiple containers in a pod so that they can share the same network, PV, and other resources.
+Taking an init container as an example.
+An init container runs before the main container is started to complete some initialization tasks like configuring environment variables, loading databases or data, and pulling Git repositories.

-Note that multiple containers in a pod share the lifecycle of this pod.
-Therefore, if one container is abnormal, the entire pod will be restarted.
+Multiple containers in a pod share the lifecycle of this pod.
+So, if one of the containers is abnormal, the entire pod will be restarted.

 Configuring Resource Quotas for a Workload